 The Board has appointed Mr. Jaideep Verma as an Additional Director w.e.f.
 28.05.2019.
-He holds office of Additional Director up to the ensuing Annual General Meeting of the Company.
-The Company has received a notice u/s 160 of the Companies Act, 2013 from a shareholder of the Company proposing the candidature of Mr. Jaideep Verma, for the office of an Independent Director to hold the office 12.08.2024.
+The Shareholders at their Annual General Meeting held on 13th August, 2019 appointed Mr. Jaideep Verma as an Independent Director to hold the office upto 12.08.2024.

-Mr. Ramkisan Devidayal and Mr. Atul Patel, Non-Executive Independent Directors of the company who were appointed as Independent Director for first term of five consecutive years in Annual General Meeting held on 27th September, 2014.
-Being eligible for re-appointment for second term of five years, they have offered themselves for re-appointment.
-The approval of the shareholders relating to re-appointment of Mr. Ramkisan Devidayal and Mr. Atul Patel is being considered at the forthcoming Annual General Meeting.
+Dr. Ajay Ranka, Non- Executive Independent Director of the company who was appointed as an Independent Director for first term of five consecutive years in Annual General Meeting held on 25th September, 2015.
+Being eligible for reappointment for second term of five years, he has offered himself for re-appointment.

+The approval of the shareholders relating to re-appointment of Dr. Ajay Ranka is being considered at the forthcoming Annual General Meeting.